 Obie D. Adkins III, 46

-YOUNGSTOWN Funeral services will be held at noon today at the Jerusalem Baptist Church for Obie D. Adkins III, 46, who departed this life Friday, Nov.
+YOUNGSTOWN Funeral services will be held at noon on Wednesday at the Jerusalem Baptist Church for Obie D. Adkins III, 46, who departed this life Friday, Nov.
 27, 2009, at St. Elizabeth Health Center.

 Mr. Adkins was born Nov.
 28, 1962, in Youngstown, a son of Obie D. Jr. and Lovely A. Hopkins Adkins.